rageworx/listusb/README.md

         - interface[0] : alt.settings = 1 -> (ep[0]=1:-)
         - interface[1] : alt.settings = 1 -> (ep[0]=1:-)
 ```

 * There's more xterm escape coloring option for `-c` or `--color`.
 * Also simple view with `-s` or `--simple`.

 ## Manual configuration

-* edit `.config` file to where is libusb-1.0.26
+* edit `.config` file to where is libusb-1.0.26, or latest

 ## Reuired external library,

 ### libusb-1.0.26 ( for macOS )

-* Clone [libusb tag v1.0.26](https://github.com/libusb/libusb/tree/v1.0.26) to your sources managing directory,
+* Clone [libusb tag v1.0.26](https://github.com/libusb/libusb/tree/v1.0.26) or [lisbusb latest](https://github.com/libusb/libusb) to your sources managing directory,
 * Need to modify libusb-1.0.26 Makefile to including this options for
   - `-arch x86_64 -arch arm64 -mmacosx-version-min=11.0` to
   - each CFLAGS and CXXFLAGS on libusb-1.0.26/libusb/Makefile
 * And build